AndyZhangDavis/FAT_based_filesystem/REPORT.md

     printf("file: %s, size: %i, data_blk: %i\n", (char*)cur.filename, cur.size_file,
         cur.first_data_index);
 ```

-## Testing Phase 1-2 :
-By testing the implementation of phase 1 and 2, we implement our testing in
-`testing1_2.sh`.
-In this shell script, we create several virtual disk with
-different name and size by `./fs_make.x _ _`.
-To take account for the invalid
-disk mount/umount,we list the non-exist disk by and check if the output of
-`fs_ref.x` and `test_fs.x` matched.
-Also we create several files in host
-directory including the file with invalid file name.
-We then compared
-with our program and took account of valid file names to the reference program.

 7. `fs_open()`: The first step before we open the file is to handle the error
    case.
 We need to verify that if the filename is valid, if there are maximum
    files openning and if the file does not exist in disk.After that, we traverse